 - Login: SQL Server database user

-- Select your SQL database, Expand database name then select the table residing in that database for which you want to assign the required permissions to that database user, as shown in the following image:
+2. Select your SQL database, Expand the database name, then select the table residing in that database for which you want to assign the required permissions to that database user, as shown in the following image:

-- Right-click on the table and select Properties.
-Click on Permissions option from Table Properties dialog box.
+3. Right-click on the table and select Properties.
+Click on the Permissions option from the Table Properties dialog box.

-- Click on Search button and click on Object Types button.
+4. Click on the Search button and click on the Object Types button.

-- Now, check the Users option and click on OK button, as shown in the following image:
+5. Now, check the Users option and click on the OK button, as shown in the following image:

-- Click on Browse button and select your SQL database user and click OK.
+6. Click the Browse button, select your SQL database user, and click OK.

-- Once again click on OK button from "Select Users or Roles" Dialog box.
+7. Once again, click the OK button from the "Select Users or Roles" Dialog box.